As a child you would always see me biting my nails and nibbling around the cuticles.

 Nails really benefit from a good nourishing oil used daily and massaged into the cuticles.
 You will soon reap the rewards but you’ll need to be persistent.
 My oil of choice is Essie Apricot nourishing oil.
 It comes in standard type polish bottle with brush for easy application.
 I paint the oil over my entire bare nail and massage in.
 This helps the new nail which is forming beyond the cuticle so that when it grows through it’s as healthy as it can be.
 I will also regularly apply it to my cuticles after painting my nails to keep my cuticles moisturised.

 If I’m painting my nails I will always use base coat.
 I use Essie Nourish Me base coat to keep staining at bay and to encourage stronger nails..
 When I decide to go bare nailed, or just a coat of a sheer pink the last thing I want is stained nails as this looks awful… I speak from experience!

 Finally, another Go-to Essie nail product of mine is Essie Instant Dry Oil.
 I’m terrible at smudging my freshly painted nails, mainly because I’m always rushing around, I catch my nails on everything which is really frustrating.
 I do the lip test with my nails, they seem dry but then I reach into my bag for something (as you do) and that’s my mani’ ruined.
 So If you want to dry your nails pronto look no further than this oil.
 This amazing stuff is a polish protector, which helps prevent scuffs and smudges.
 I apply it to my freshly painted nails and it speeds up the drying process brilliantly.
 Just use a drop or two though as it is an oil and can get a little messy otherwise!
 It seals in the colour and helps my mani’ last a bit longer!

-The Nourish Me base coat isn’t so readily available right now but there is selection of equally awesome base coats available at Essie if you would like to browse the range.
+The Nourish Me base coat isn’t so readily available right now, but there is selection of equally gorgeous base coats available at Essie if you would like to browse the range.

 SHOP THE POST